 As an Indian girl who grew up drinking golden milk before bed, let me just say—this isn’t some trendy wellness drink I discovered on the internet.
 This is the real deal.
 Golden milk, or haldi doodh as we call it at home, has been part of my life for as long as I can remember.
 My dad would warm up a small pot of milk, stir in turmeric and spices, and hand it to me like a warm, golden nightcap.

 This recipe is rooted in that tradition, but I’ve made a few tiny tweaks that make it extra cozy without losing the heart of what makes golden milk special.
 It’s soothing, nourishing, and filled with Ayurvedic ingredients that have stood the test of time.
-And yes—it actually tastes delicious.
-And while you’re here and in the mood for something cozy and delicious – you should also check out my masala chai recipe too!
+And yes—it actually tastes amazing.
+If you’d like to learn about more authentic ayurvedic drink recipes, I also have a delicious moon milk recipe made with ashwagandha that’s perfect to add to your nighttime routine.
+Or, if you’re here and in the mood for something cozy and delicious to brighten up your mornings- you should also check out my masala chai recipe too!

 This website uses affiliate links which may earn commission for purchases made at no additional cost to you.